Design, Develop and Deliver Training

 For anyone speaking in public, even for a short talk, it is important to be prepared.
 A key aspect of preparation is warming up your voice and body.

-Of course, you should experiment to find what works best for you - there’s no one right way to do this, but it IS essential you do some kind of warm-up.
+Of course, you should experiment to find what works best for you - there’s no one right way to do this, but it is essential you do some kind of warm-up.

 Voice Warm-Up Exercises [5-10 mins] Follow the steps below or watch and follow this video.